Victxria/1232/doc/manuals/directory/Installation_guide.md

 ---------------------------------------------------------------------------------------------------------------------

-step 1:please type your basic information such as id , position,F name,L name,number,email.
+step 1:please type your basic information such as Name,number,email.
 ---------------------------------------------------------------------------------------------------------------------